Learn how to build DIY pallet shelves, repurposed from any reclaimed wood! A simple, free project offering loads of workshop storage!

 2. Cut 4 long planks to desired height you wish your shelf to be.

-3. Measure then cut various shelves to the desired width you wish your shelf to be.
+3. Measure then cut various horizontal beams that will work as shelves to the desired width you wish your shelf to be.

 Note: All the shelving pieces should ultimately be the exact same sized boards, however you can use slightly shallow shelf boards by using longer screws to bridge the spaces IF you use your largest depth boards for the top and bottom of your shelf.